 Finally, it should be noted that a large array of hospital-level variables are available for the entire universe of hospitals, including those outside the sampling frame.
-For instance, the variables from the AHA surveys and from the Medicare Cost Reports are available for nearly all hospitals.
+For instance, the variables from the AHA surveys and from the Medicare Cost Reports are available for nearly all hospitals in the U.S, although hospital identifiers are suppressed in the NIS for a number of states.
+For these states it will not be possible to link to outside hospital-level data sources.
 To the extent that hospital-level outcomes correlate with these variables, they may be used to sharpen regional and nationwide estimates.